- Programme name: Nauru Economic and Climate Resilience Citizenship Programme (ECRCP), established under Act No. 15 of 2024.

 Where Can You Travel Visa-Free with a Nauru Passport?

-The Nauru passport currently provides visa-free or visa-on-arrival access to approximately 86 countries and territories.
+The Nauru passport currently provides visa-free or visa-on-arrival access to approximately 86 countries and territories (116 total including eVisa destinations).
 It is important to be fully transparent about what this includes — and what it does not.

 Notable visa-free destinations include: